After launching Preview Play on July 1, 2015, we sat down with Bill Coore and Ben Crenshaw to talk course design, golf, and Cabot Cliffs.

 5. Is the course designed with the average golfer in mind?
 Or does it lean toward the more skilled player?
 How did you find a balance so that it is both challenging for the scratch player and still enjoyable for the high handicapper?

 Bill - That is the goal.
 Whatever move you make, you try to include as many classes of golfers as you possibly can.
-The British Open is going to be played in a couple of weeks in St. Andrews in Scotland which is the pre-eminent example in that anyone with any ability can play that golf course.
+The British Open is going to be played in a couple of weeks in St. Andrews in Scotland, which is the pre-eminent example in that anyone with any ability can play that golf course.
 It’s very unique in the world of golf and most people in our business use it as an example.
 You must get people around and there has to be something for everyone.
 If you repeat a theme of insurmountable obstacles, it’s somewhat of a failed proposition.
-You have to think of routes that people can take and get around the course, but there is enough natural elements about this course that will challenge anyone, of any strike.
-With a good breeze, this place could challenge some of the best courses in the world – but with a set of completely different tee boxes you can attack it and have fun.
+You have to think of routes that people can take and get around the course, but there are enough natural elements about this course that will challenge anyone, of any strike.
+With a good breeze, this place could challenge some of the best courses in the world.
+But with a set of completely different tee boxes you can attack it and have fun.
 It’s meant to be fairly wide.
-When you have a golf course that’s set this close to a huge body of water, the wind is going to blow and the ground is going to be firm, and therefore you have to have some latitude with which to play – but it is in an effort to consider every class of golfer.
+When you have a golf course that’s set this close to a huge body of water, the wind is going to blow and the ground is going to be firm, and therefore you have to have some latitude with which to play—but it is in an effort to consider every class of golfer.
 You want to expand people’s capabilities and that’s what you try to do.
-We’ve always said that the easiest thing in the world to do is build a hard golf course – anybody can do that – and I must be real honest, it’s frequently done in a lot of respects these days and it’s too much for a lot of people.
-So it’s basically how you treat people and how you want to bring them in.
+We’ve always said that the easiest thing in the world to do is build a hard golf course—anybody can do that—and I must be real honest, it’s frequently done in a lot of respects these days and it’s too much for a lot of people.
+So, it’s basically how you treat people and how you want to bring them in.